alx-chn/AcademicRecordVerification/README.md

 - **Authorization**: Tests the owner's ability to authorize institutions ✓
 - **Revocation**: Tests the owner's ability to revoke institutions ✓
 - **Access Control**: Tests that non-owners cannot authorize institutions ✓
+- **Owner Privilege Protection**: Tests that unauthorized accounts cannot perform owner operations ✓

 #### 2. Certificate Issuance Tests
 - **Authorized Issuance**: Tests that authorized institutions can issue certificates ✓
 - **Unauthorized Issuance**: Tests that unauthorized institutions cannot issue certificates ✓
+- **Post-Revocation Issuance Prevention**: Tests that revoked institutions cannot issue new certificates ✓

 #### 3. Certificate Verification and Revocation Tests
 - **Verification**: Tests that certificates from authorized institutions verify correctly ✓
 - **Self-Revocation**: Tests that institutions can revoke their own certificates ✓
 - **Unauthorized Revocation**: Tests that non-issuing institutions cannot revoke others' certificates ✓
 - **Institution Revocation Effect**: Tests that revoking an institution invalidates all its certificates ✓
+- **Revoked Institution Restrictions**: Tests that revoked institutions cannot revoke certificates ✓
+- **Authorization Lifecycle**: Tests the full cycle of authorization, revocation, and reauthorization ✓

+The test suite provides a comprehensive validation of the system's access control mechanisms and ensures that all security features work as expected.

 ### Testing Methodology